 Industry Trends & Insights

 Share via:

-There was a time when Quantity Surveyors sat behind drawings, measuring, pricing, and reporting after the fact.
-That version of the role is fading.
+There was a time when the quantity surveying role – (often performed by Project Managers or even Project Engineers), involved sitting behind drawings, measuring, pricing, and reporting after the fact.
+That function is no longer enough.

-Today, the QS professional is working with data, and that changes everything.
+Today, with the right tools, the QS role can involve working with data, and that changes everything.

-Instead of relying purely on manual takeoffs and static spreadsheets, modern QS professionals are now operating within connected systems.
-Cost data, production rates, supplier pricing, and design changes are no longer separate inputs, they’re part of a continuous data stream.
-As quantities are generated through digital takeoff or BIM models, they feed directly into cost databases, where they can be analysed, benchmarked, and adjusted in real time.
+Instead of relying purely on manual take-offs and static spreadsheets, the QS role should operate with connected systems.
+Cost data, production rates, supplier pricing, and design changes should be part of a continuous data stream.
+As quantities are generated through digital takeoff or BIM models, they should feed directly into cost databases, where they can be analysed, benchmarked, and adjusted in real time.

-This is where the shift happens from calculation of quantities to interpreting patterns in sets of data.
-Modern QSs are comparing current project rates against historical data, identifying cost anomalies early, and using trend analysis to forecast where budgets are likely to move.
-A spike in material pricing, a slowdown in productivity, or a variation in scope is no longer a surprise at the end of the month, it shows up as a signal while there’s still time to act.
+Best practice has shifted from calculation of quantities to interpreting patterns in sets of data.
+QSing now, includes comparing current project rates against historical data, identifying cost anomalies early, and using trend analysis to forecast where budgets are likely to move.
+A spike in material pricing, a slowdown in productivity, or a variation in scope should no longer be a surprise at the end of the month, the right tools allow it to show up as a signal while there’s still time to act.

 Technology is accelerating this.
-Cloud-based platforms allow multiple stakeholders to work from the same dataset, meaning updates to drawings, rates, or quantities instantly flow through to cost plans.
-QSs are now working with a single source of truth, constantly refined as the project evolves rather than facing version confusion and delayed reporting.
+A Cloud-based platform like CivCost, allows multiple stakeholders to work from the same dataset, meaning updates to drawings, rates, or quantities instantly flow through to cost plans.
+Performing the QS role can now involve working with a single source of truth, constantly refined as the project evolves, eliminating version-confusion and delayed reporting.

-And when clarity improves, the precision of managing projects also increases.
+And when clarity improves, precision in the management of projects also improves.

-QS professionals are not limited to administrative and documentational tasks anymore they take on a wider scope of tasks which includes actively managing cost positions.
-They can test scenarios, adjust assumptions, and provide immediate feedback on design or procurement decisions.
+With the right commercial management tools, the QS function is not limited to administrative and documentational tasks, the scope widens to include actively managing cost positions: testing scenarios, adjusting assumptions, and providing immediate feedback on design or procurement decisions.
 What happens if steel prices rise another 10%?
 What if sequencing changes on site?
-While these may have been speculative in a traditional setting, the contemporary QS professional enables modelling and answering these questions in real time.
+While these may have traditionally been speculative activities, with the best tools, the contemporary QS function models and answers these questions in real time.

-We see the transition in the role from a set of technical and process based responsibilities to a much more analytical role.
+The QS function has morphed from a set of technical and process based responsibilities, to including much more analysis.

-In an industry where delays and cost overruns are constant threats, it is necessary that the modern quantity surveyor understands the data and not just partake in the project, but also help steer it.
+In an industry where delays and cost overruns are constant threats; the modern quantity surveying function understands the data and helps steer the project.

+Industry Trends & Insights